development6601/test-react-todo/README.md

 ### Directory Overview

-- **`public/`** - This directory, `public`, temporarily stores publicly accessible files for a project
+- **`public/`** - This directory, `public`, temporarily stores publicly accessible files for a project, likely during a build or deployment process
-- **`src/`** - The `src` directory contains the source code for a to-do application, including components, custom hooks, data types, utility functions, and asset files
+- **`src/`** - The `src` directory houses the source code for a temporary React todo application, including components, hooks, types, utility functions, and assets

 ## ⚙️ Configuration